 You can relate to this, right?

 Sometimes you have to start learning new skills out of necessity.
 And quickly.
 Work requires you to create a financial model in Excel, but you’ve never used the functions required.
 You want to launch a new blog, but you need to learn online marketing.
-Or maybe you want to learn a new skill purely out of interest — you’ve always wanted to learn how to play the piano and finally (now that you’ve overcome resistance and are watching less sports) made the decision to get started.
+Or maybe you want to learn a new skill purely out of interest — you’ve always wanted to learn how to play the piano and finally (now that you’ve overcome resistance and are watching fewer sports) made the decision to get started.
 But you haven’t thought about it much beyond “play the piano.”
 And that is going to make it incredibly difficult to start and stick to it.
 Why?

 Because acquiring new skills is often the most difficult part of starting a new project or pushing through an existing one.